dictionaria/pydictionaria/docs/getting-started.md

     sudo python3 setup.py install

-### TODO Running `dictionaria` shows the message `command not found`, even though the installation finished successfully
+### Running `dictionaria` shows the message `command not found`, even though the installation finished successfully

-note: tell about $PATH
+If your shell is unable to find `dictionaria`, it might mean that you need to add its installation folder to your `PATH` (read the file `intro-commandline.md` if you don't know how to add folders to your `PATH`).

+On Windows Python puts its scripts in the following folder:

+    %USERPROFILE%\AppData\Local\Programs\Python37\Scripts

+Be sure to replace the version number in the `Python37` folder with the right version for your Python installation (e.g. `Python38` for Python 3.8):

+On Unix-like systems Python puts its scripts in the following folder:

+    $HOME/.local/bin